Sebastianhju/Runeterra-5e/Runes.md

 ---
 ### Predator <img src="https://github.com/Sebastianhju/Runeterra-5e/blob/main/img-runes/Domination/Predator.png" Align=left width=25% height=25%>
 You can dash as a bonus action.
-Whenever you dash, you next melee attack gains advantage.
-Once used, it cannot be used again until a minute has passed.
+Whenever you take the dash action on your turn, you have advantage on your next melee attack if you moved atleast 10ft in a straght line towards the taret.
+Once used, it cannot be used again until a minute has passed or you kill an enemy

 **Predator Scaling**
 |Level|Effect|